tracy-git123/tracy-git123.github.io/essays/Transit_KPI.md

 This measures whether buses arrive at regular intervals of every 15 minutes or less.
 The goal is 85% but OC Transpo reports that 81% of trips occur every 15 minutes or less.
 For riders, irregular service usually shows up in two familiar ways:
 <ol>
-<li>1. a crowded stop where so many people are waiting that a bottleneck occurs with people struggling to get on and off the bus, and</li>
+<li> a crowded stop where so many people are waiting that a bottleneck occurs with people struggling to get on and off the bus, and</li>
-<li>2. bus-bunching, where nothing comes for 20 minutes and then two buses show up at once, like two elevators opening after you’ve already been waiting forever.
+<li> bus-bunching, where nothing comes for 20 minutes and then two buses show up at once, like two elevators opening after you’ve already been waiting forever.
 Only one really helps you.</li>
 </ol>

 ### On-Time Para Transpo